 Both of these Bermuda shipwreck snorkeling spots are busy with boats, so keep an eye out for any coming your way.

 This ship is again in Western Blue Cut, a short distance west of the Montana and Constellation.
-What's nice about this one is that it is in even shallower water, so a snorkeler can really explore it and see things up close.
+What’s nice about snorkeling the Lartington shipwreck is that it is in even shallower water, so a snorkeler can really explore it and see things up close.
 It was a 245 foot steam tramp (powered by steam and sail), that sunk in 1879.
 For having wrecked over a hundred years ago it is in very good shape.
-You can make out the bow, some boilers, the drive shaft and mangled propeller and much of the ship's lower hull.
+You can make out the bow, some boilers, the drive shaft and mangled propeller and much of the ship’s lower hull.

-To get there, take an excursion to the Montana/Constellation and ask your guide if you can swim over to the Lartington.
+To get there, take a Bermuda shipwreck snorkeling excursion to the Montana and Constellation and ask your guide if you can swim over to the Lartington.

 The Vixen was an armored gunboat.
 She was experimental, being the first twin screw ship in the Royal Navy, and she was of composite construction, with iron frames and bulwarks, but clad in teak and then copper.
 She was a big failure, being very slow and not seaworthy.
 She was intentionally scuttled across the channel to limit access to the shipyard.

 Have You Seen These Guided Snorkel Travel Adventures?

 Bermuda Shipwreck Snorkeling From a Beach